awsdocs/amazon-ecr-public-user-guide/doc_source/getting-started-cli.md

 1. Stop the Docker container by typing **Ctrl \+ c**\.

-## Step 2: Authenticate to the public registry<a name="cli-authenticate-registry"></a>
+## Step 2: Authenticate to a public registry<a name="cli-authenticate-registry"></a>

 After you have installed and configured the AWS CLI, authenticate the Docker CLI to your public registry\.
 That way, the docker command can push to and pull images from an Amazon ECR public repository\.
 The AWS CLI provides a get\-login\-password command to simplify the authentication process\.

 To authenticate Docker to an Amazon ECR public registry with get\-login\-password, run the aws ecr\-public get\-login\-password \-\-region us\-east\-1 command\.
-When authenticating to your public registry with the AWS CLI, always specify `--region us-east-1`\.
+The Amazon ECR Public registry requires authentication in the `us-east-1` Region, so you need to specify `--region us-east-1` each time you authenticate\.
 The authentication token received gives you access to each public registry your IAM principal has access to\.
 When passing the authentication token to the docker login command, use the value `AWS` for the username and specify `public.ecr.aws`, which is the common public registry URI\.

 **Important**
 If you receive an error, install or upgrade to the latest version of the AWS CLI\.
 For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.